Eliciting In-context Retrieval and Reasoning for Long-context Large Language Models: Related Work

 \section{Related Work}

 Long-context large language models (LCLMs) have garnered significant attention for their ability to process extended sequences.
 Models like Longformer \citep{Beltagy2020Longformer} and BigBird \citep{zaheer2020big} introduced sparse attention mechanisms to efficiently handle long context.
 Scaling efforts, exemplified by GPT-4 \citep{achiam2023gpt}, underscore the importance of expanding context windows for the long-context tasks.
-Additionally, approaches like Memorizing Transformers \citep{wu2022memorizing} have explored memory-augmented architectures.
-Data engineering methods \citep{fu-data-engineering-llm, xiong2024effective, jin2024llm}, expanding positional encoding \citep{dinglongrope}, and the parameter-efficient fine-tuning \citep{chenlonglora} have also been proven to be effective.
+Data engineering methods \citep{fu-data-engineering-llm, xiong2024effective, jin2024llm}, expanding positional encoding \citep{dinglongrope}, and the parameter-efficient fine-tuning \citep{chenlonglora} have been effective.

-LCLMs' advanced capabilities hold the promise in reshaping RAG (\citealt{achiam2023gpt,jiang2023mistral,yang2024qwen2,abdin2024phi}).
-By replacing static knowledge bases with the contextual one inside LCLMs, this new paradigm simplifies the deployment by discarding intermediate components, e.g., re-rankers, while enabling the direct updates on LCLM's knowledge \citep{lee2024loft}.
+LCLMs hold the promise in reshaping RAG (\citealt{achiam2023gpt,jiang2023mistral,yang2024qwen2,abdin2024phi}).
+By replacing static knowledge bases with the contextual one, this new paradigm simplifies the deployment by discarding intermediate components while enabling the direct updates on LCLM's knowledge \citep{lee2024loft}.

-Unlike the exisiting works, we systematically evaluate the use of LCLMs for scenarios where knowledge bases are directly placed as the context.
-Additionally, we demonstrate that with targeted enhancements, small-scale LCLMs can achieve performance comparable to state-of-the-art models.
+Unlike the existing works, we systematically evaluate the use of LCLMs for scenarios where knowledge bases are directly placed as the context with a novel benchmark, \icr{}. \icr{} is different with the popular long-context benchmark such as \citep{bai-etal-2024-longbench} by emphasizing in the contextual confounders.
+We also show that with targeted enhancements, small-scale LCLMs can achieve performance comparable to state-of-the-art models.